Troubleshooting API Error Codes

 The 501 Not Implemented status code is related to the HTTP method you used to request a URL.
 You can try a different HTTP method to make the request.

-Usually, an HTTP request with an inappropriate method simply results in a 404 not found status.
-A not-implemented status implies that the method isn’t implemented “yet.”
-The API creator can use this status to tell the clients that this method will be available to them in future requests.
+Usually, an HTTP request with an inappropriate method returns a 404 Not Found status.
+A not-implemented status indicates that the method hasn't been implemented yet.
+The API creator can use this status to inform clients that this method will be available in future requests.

 Contacting Support

-When a status code response doesn’t match the expected output, and you can confirm that the resources is available to you, and that your credentials and access token are valid, please contact our Customer Solutions team and provide them with the following information:
+When a status code response doesn't match the expected output, and you can confirm that the resource is available to you, and that your credentials and access token are valid, please contact our Customer Experience team and provide them with the following information: